 The Agile PMO | APMO

 A variation on the PMO acronym comes from the Scaled Agile Framework (SAFe®).
 SAFe describes a team known as an Agile PMO or APMO.
 They describe it as a team that works with other functions to provide Agile Portfolio Operations.
 Rather than viewing the Agile PMO as a support function for Agile Project Management, they advocate moving away from project management entirely and focusing on Products and Value Streams instead.
-It is interesting to see the PMO transcending the world of projects in this way!
+It is interesting to see the department transcending the world of projects this way!
 SAFe 5.0 defines three critical responsibilities for the APMO:

 - Coordinating Value Streams – exploiting opportunities and managing dependencies between (and at the boundary of) Value Streams.